 In lakes and rivers

 Swimming in freshwater is not necessarily any safer than swimming in saltwater.
 First off, many lakes are murky, making it hard to tell just how deep it is.
-It is extremely dangerous to dive into lakes without first checking that it’s safe underneath.
+It is dangerous to dive into lakes without first checking that it’s safe underneath.

 You can also get tangled up in weeds and grasses more easily since water visibility is often poor.
 There may also be nets or other objects underwater that a swimmer can get tangled up in or stuck under.